cambridgehackers/atomicc/LANGUAGE.md

 they are defined/exported explicitly by objects, allowing fine-grained specification of interface method visibility.

+Methods of a module are translated to value ports for passing the method arguments and a pair of handshaking ports used for scheduling method invocations.

 References to an object can only be done through interface methods.
 State element declarations inside an object (member variables) are private.